actuallysherlock/ru-roulette/README.md

 # Russian Roulette

-This is a simple CLI single-player Russian roulette game developed in Python and inspired by Squid Game.
+This is a simple CLI single-player Russian roulette game developed in Python and inspired by the Squid Game.

 ## Setup
 > [!NOTE]